Break for lunch

 A healthy balanced lunch includes items from these five main food groups.
 You don’t need to include each food group in every meal — a balance of these over a day or a week is fine.

-- Bread, cereals or potatoes as a source of carbohydrate and energy
+- Bread, cereals, pasta or potatoes as a source of carbohydrate and energy

 - Fruit and vegetables for vitamins and minerals

 - Milk and dairy foods for calcium, protein and minerals

 This last group should be eaten in moderation and shouldn’t replace any of the other food groups.

 No time to nip out to the deli or down to the canteen?
 All you need is a Tupperware box and some imagination… Try these tasty and nutritious lunch ideas